Atlas (mythology): Encounter with Heracles

 One of the Twelve Labours of the hero Heracles was to fetch some of the golden apples that grow in Hera's garden, tended by Atlas's reputed daughters, the Hesperides (which were also called the Atlantides), and guarded by the dragon Ladon.
 Heracles went to Atlas and offered to hold up the heavens while Atlas got the apples from his daughters.

 Upon his return with the apples, however, Atlas attempted to trick Heracles into carrying the sky permanently by offering to deliver the apples himself, as anyone who purposely took the burden must carry it forever, or until someone else took it away.
 Heracles, suspecting Atlas did not intend to return, pretended to agree to Atlas's offer, asking only that Atlas take the sky again for a few minutes so Heracles could rearrange his cloak as padding on his shoulders.
 When Atlas set down the apples and took the heavens upon his shoulders again, Heracles took the apples and ran away.

 In some versions, Heracles instead built the two great Pillars of Hercules to hold the sky away from the earth, liberating Atlas much as he liberated Prometheus.

-Other Variations
+Other mythological characters named Atlas

+Besides the Titan, there are other mythological characters who were also called Atlas: